Last updated on : 08 Jul, 2025

 Let’s look at the nutritional composition of watermelon.

 During pregnancy, incorporating watermelon into your diet can offer various benefits to support your well-being and your baby’s development.
-Here are some of the benefits of watermelon during pregnancy:
+Some of these benefits include:

 Watermelon’s ample water content and natural alkaline qualities have the potential to mitigate heartburn and offer relief from gastrointestinal distress.